 Ease of use

-That might look something like creating a detailed, easily-searchable help center so customers can easily find the answers to common questions within a knowledge base.
+That might look something like creating a detailed, easily searchable help center so that existing customers can easily find the answers to common questions within a knowledge base.
 You want your knowledge base to be a bank rich with information about your product/service.
-This could also include using effective chat-bots and auto-responses to answer repetitive questions and relieve support agents from this burden.
+This could also include using effective chatbots and auto-responses to answer repetitive questions and relieve customer service reps from this burden.

 Many support teams measure their ‘ease of use’ with a Customer Effort Score (CES).